This is a hotly debated subject amongst developers.

 - Ramset 1.5 times the embedment depth.

-- Hilti specify their spacing as 2 times embedment depth.
+- Hilti specifies their spacing as twice the embedment depth.

-The majority of anchors do not exceed embedment depths of 100mm (3.94 inches) so if we adopt the most conservative rule (Hilti at 2 times embedment depth) a break out angle at 350and embedment depth of 100mm we calculate a surface spacing of 70mm (2.75 inches).
-Multiplied by 2 anchors and this is clearly within the 200mm (7.87 inches) spacing recommended by the UIAA.
+The majority of anchors do not exceed embedment depths of 100mm (3.94 inches) so if we adopt the most conservative rule (Hilti at two times embedment depth), a breakout angle at 35° and embedment depth of 100mm, we calculate a surface spacing of 70mm (2.75 inches).
+Multiplied by two anchors and this is clearly within the 200mm (7.87 inches) spacing recommended by the UIAA.

-For extended shaft glue-ins of 150mm (5.90 inches) embedment depth, cones theoretically overlap assuming the UIAA blanket separation recommendation regardless of whether 350or 450break out angles are adopted.
-In this example rules based on the actual embedment depth are required to achieve design separation.
+For extended shaft glue-ins of 150mm (5.90 inches) embedment depth, cones theoretically overlap assuming the UIAA blanket separation recommendation regardless of whether 35° or 45° breakout angles are adopted.
+In this example, rules based on the actual embedment depth are required to achieve design separation.

-In practice however the UIAA rule is sufficient for all anchors and ensures that other complications do not arise by developers over compensating and installing anchors too far apart.
-For the case of extended shaft (150mm / 6 inches) glue-ins only 50mm (2 inches) of space would be affected where the stress cones overlap and at a relatively shallow depth unlikely to reduce performance to that which could be considered dangerously weak.
+In practice, however, the UIAA rule is sufficient for all anchors and ensures that other complications do not arise by developers overcompensating and installing anchors too far apart.
+For the case of extended shaft (150mm / six inches) glue-ins, only 50mm (two inches) of space would be affected where the stress cones overlap and at a relatively shallow depth unlikely to reduce performance to that which could be considered dangerously weak.

 The lower-off bolt(s) will be placed to optimise gear recovery since this is primarily a ‘clip and go’ exercise without a number of climbers taking a belay off the anchor.